Whitechapel: Origin and toponymy

 Whitechapel was originally part of the Manor and Parish of Stepney, but population growth resulting from its position just outside the Aldgate on the Roman Road to Essex resulted in significant population growth, so a chapel of ease, dedicated to St Mary was established so people did not have to make the longer journey to Stepney's parish church St Dunstans.
 The earliest known rector was Hugh de Fulbourne in 1329.
+Whitechapel was historically part of Middlesex.

-Whitechapel takes its name from that church, St Mary Matfelon, which like the nearby White Tower of the Tower of London was at one time whitewashed to give it a prominent and attractive appearance.
+Whitechapel takes its name from the church, St Mary Matfelon, which like the nearby White Tower of the Tower of London was at one time whitewashed to give it a prominent and attractive appearance.
 The etymology of the Matfelon element is unclear and apparently unique.

 Around 1338, Whitechapel became an independent parish, with St Mary Matfelon, originally a chapel of ease within Stepney, becoming the parish church.

 Geography of the ancient parish

 Whitechapel's spine is the old Roman Road, that ran from the Aldgate on London's Wall, to Colchester in Essex (Roman Britannia's first capital), and beyond.
 This road, which was later named the Great Essex Road, is now designated the A11.
 This historic route has the names Whitechapel High Street and Whitechapel Road as it passes through, or along the boundary, of Whitechapel.
 For many centuries travellers to and from London on this route were accommodated at the many coaching inns that lined Whitechapel High Street.

 The area of the parish extended around 1400 metres from the City of London boundary, originally marked by Aldgate Bars around 180 metres east of the Aldgate itself, to vicinity of the junction with Cambridge Heath Road where it met the boundaries of Mile End and Bethnal Green.

 The northern boundary included Wentworth Street and parts of Old Montague Street.
 The parish also included an area around Goodman's Fields, close to the City and south of St Mary's, the parish church.